Business + Mission

-See more of their work at 3Practices.com and HumaneResources.me.
+See more of our work at 3Practices.com and HumaneResources.me.

 Jim Henderson’s innovative work in crossing the difference divide has been reported by The Wall Street Journal, and USA Today, and featured on This American Life with Ira Glass.
 Jim is a serial entrepreneur, a producer of films and live events, an organizational leadership coach, and the author of eight books.
 He makes his home in Seattle, Washington.